chloekim-one/chloekim-one.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Presentation is well performed in European 34th European Conference on Operational Research in Leeds, UK.
+Presentation is well performed in European 34th European Conference on Operational Research (EURO 2025) (June) in Leeds, UK.